girodav/esf-vs-functionbeat-terraform/README.md

 # esf-vs-functionbeat-terraform

-This repo contains some sample Terraform module to automatically provision AWS resources to benchmark Elastic Serverless Forwarder and Functionbeat, using SQS inputs.
-The resulting infrastructure is described by the following diagram (Elastic Cloud instance is not created)
+This repository, contains sample Terraform code to automate the provisioning of AWS resources, offering a convenient way to benchmark the performance of both the Elastic Serverless Forwarder and Functionbeat.
+These resources are configured to utilize SQS inputs for the benchmarking process.
+The diagram provided illustrates the resulting infrastructure.
+Please keep in mind that the creation of Elastic Cloud deployments is not performed.

 ```mermaid
 flowchart LR